Elesie-vivian/Capstone-Project-Wordpress-site-on-AWS/README.md

   Then we check the status of the NFS service to ensure its running

-  sudo srvice nfs status
+  sudo service nfs status

   ![alt text](<Images/Image 36.PNG>)

-  We swich to root user with
+  We switch to root user with

   sudo su